tiechui1994/gopdf/markdown/src/mark.md

 > This chunk of text is in a block quote.
 Its multiple lines will all be indented a bit from the rest of the text.
 >
 > > Multiple levels of block quotes also work.
+> > The Public of China is great Country.
+> > Welcome to join in us.

 Sometimes you want to include code, such as when you are explaining how `<h1>` HTML tags work, or maybe you are a programmer and you are discussing `someMethod()`.